Azure/Industrial-IoT/docs/deploy/howto-install-iot-edge.md

 To connect your own equipment obtain a preconfigured IoT Edge gateway.
 If you do not have a gateway with IoT Edge pre-installed, you can install the IoT Edge runtime following the Azure IoT Edge [documentation](https://docs.microsoft.com/en-us/azure/iot-edge/).
 For example you can install the runtime on [Linux](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux) or [Windows](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-windows).

 To support network scanning and equipment discovery, the discovery module should best run in docker host network mode.
-To enable host network mode on Windows follow the instructions [below](#Windows-Networking-Configuration)
+To enable host network mode on Windows follow the instructions [below](#Windows-Networking-Configuration).

 ## Deploy the Industrial IoT Workloads to the Gateway